 human fetters wherever it goes.-Moody Monthly, September, 1935.

-NEGRO FEDERATION.-August's closing days wit-nessed the second session, in Cleveland, of the Fra-ternal Council of Negro Churches. . . .
-The develop-ments of a year, which have come to a climax in this Cleveland convention, should render impossible further.
+NEGRO FEDERATION.-August's closing days witnessed the second session, in Cleveland, of the Fraternal Council of Negro Churches. . . .
+The developments of a year, which have come to a climax in this Cleveland convention, should render impossible further lack of concern on the part of the white churches.
 Delegates from nine denominations took their places in this year's sessions of the newly formed racial church council, and the program which they unitedly endorsed emphasizes the possibility that the Negro churches may act hereafter as a separate, solid block in both religious and national affairs.

 The permanent results of the Cleveland council are to be found in a series of resolutions which have been sent down to the constituent denominations for endorsement, and in a general message addressed to the American churches and the American public as a whole.
 The latter is the more important document.
-It opens with an assertion that Negro Christians have inherited their denominational divisions from the white churches, and that these divisions have operated to leave the race "weak and almost helpless of power to protest and defend ourselves in the social, indus-trial, economic, and political framework of American society."
-As a result, the Negro finds himself today in a position where he is "neither welcomed, re-spected, nor feared."
-It is the state of affairs, as the Negro Christian sees-it, which has led these colored churches to draw off by themselves in order to form a unified and com-pact fighting body. . . .
-Now that they have drawn the Negro churches off in a federation by themselves, these colored church-men "endorse the movement to bring about unified action of Negroes for social and economic justice through a national Negro congress." . . .
-This somewhat extended resume of the positions endorsed by the Cleveland council is necessary if the American church world as a whole is to recognize the significance of what is happening among Negro Chris-tians in this country.
-For what th type of religion which has traditionally characterized the Negro pulpit.
-These Negro churchmen are con-cerned primarily with securing social justice for their race.
+It opens with an assertion that Negro Christians have inherited their denominational divisions from the white churches, and that these divisions have operated to leave the race "weak and almost helpless of power to protest and defend ourselves in the social, industrial, economic, and political framework of American society."
+As a result, the Negro finds himself today in a position where he is "neither welcomed, respected, nor feared."

+It is to bring the race one of these three forms of recognition that this federation of Negro denominations has been formed.

+It is this state of affairs, as the Negro Christian sees it, which has led these colored churches to draw off by themselves in order to form a unified and compact fighting body.

+Now that they have drawn the Negro churches off in a federation by themselves, these colored churchmen "endorse the movement to bring about unified action of Negroes for social and economic justice through a national Negro congress."

+This somewhat extended resume of the positions endorsed by the Cleveland council is necess type of religion which has traditionally characterized the Negro pulpit.
+These Negro churchmen are concerned primarily with securing social justice for their race.
 They are convinced that the white churches have only a formal, a lip-service interest in that issue.
-And as a result, they believe that the time has come to draw the Negro churches off into a frankly sepa-rated, race-bounded group, which can speak to the rest of the nation-in social even more than in ecclesiasti-cal matters-not in terms of entreaty, but in tones of demand.-The Christian Century, Sept.
+And as a result, they believe that the time has come to draw the Negro churches off into a frankly separated, race-bounded group, which can speak to the rest of the nation-in social even more than in ecclesiastical matters-not in terms of entreaty, but in tones of demand.-The Christian Century, Sept.
 11, 1935.